Salt Gear

 Although many animals rely on salt licks to nourish their bodies, humans do not gain any benefit from licking them.
 It is unhealthy for humans to consume too much sodium as this can cause high blood pressure and increase the likelihood of heart disease or stroke.

-On the contrary, humans have unlimited access to both natural and man-made food sources that are jam-packed with essential minerals and nutrients.
+Humans have unlimited access to both natural and man-made food sources that are jam-packed with essential minerals and nutrients.
+There is just no reason for humans to consume salt licks – maybe just go have a salty snack instead.

 Is A Salt Lick Just Salt?

-A salt lick is typically made of compressed salt mixed with other minerals and trace elements that are essential for the health and well-being of animals.
+A salt lick is typically made of compressed salt, sometimes mixed with other minerals and trace elements that are essential for the health and well-being of animals.
 While salt is the main ingredient, salt licks can also contain other minerals like calcium, magnesium, potassium, and zinc.

 The composition of salt licks can vary depending on the intended use and the specific animal it is intended for.
 For example, a salt lick for deer may contain different minerals than a salt lick for horses.
 Additionally, some salt licks may be formulated to provide specific nutrients for certain animals with specific dietary needs, such as pregnant or lactating animals.